DoTheEvo/selfhosted-apps-docker/portainer/readme.md

 * [DockerHub image used](https://hub.docker.com/r/portainer/portainer/)

-Portainer is a lightweight management web UI, that allows to easily manage docker container, networks, volumes, images,... the work.
+Portainer is a lightweight management web UI, that allows to easily manage docker containers, networks, volumes, images,... the work.

 In my use it is mostly information tool, rather than a management tool.